caleb-easterly/mixage/README.md

     distribution = "normal")
 ```

+For more details about the arguments, see `?estimate_age_mixing` once the package is installed.

 ## Best age mixing for your data

 Finally, we can evaluate age mixing models using the Akaike information criterion for any given dataset, using `best_age_mixing()`.
 This function calculates the best model (with the lowest AIC), then returns it.